Group B Strep In Pregnancy: What Is It & Why Does It Matter?

 • Late-onset infections: Symptoms occur between 7-90 days of a baby’s life [1]

 Early-onset infection is associated with GBS transferring from mom to baby.
 Late-onset infections could be due to the baby coming in contact with the surrounding environment.
-In this case, GBS can be transferred from hospital staff, family members, and any person that takes care of the baby [1], [3].
+In this case, GBS can be transferred from hospital staff, family members, and any person who takes care of the baby [1], [3].

 What is the risk of my baby getting a GBS infection?